 Doctors use many tests to diagnose a tumor and find out if it is cancerous, and if so, whether it has metastasized (spread).
 Some tests may also determine which treatments may be the most effective.
 For most types of tumors, a biopsy is the only way to make a definitive diagnosis.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
-Imaging tests may be used to find out whether the tumor has metastasized.
+Imaging tests may be used to find out whether the tumor has spread.
+This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.

 The diagnosis of PPB depends on an examination under a microscope of material from inside the chest, either cyst material or solid tumor tissue.
 In Type I (cystic) PPB, the cysts appear only slightly abnormal, but very close evaluation shows that the walls of the cysts contain very small collections of cancerous cells.
-In Types II and III PPB, it is obvious when looking under a microscope that tissue inside the chest is cancerous, but, because PPB is so rare, it may be difficult for the doctors to determine exactly what type of tumor it is.
+In Types II and III PPB, it is obvious when looking under a microscope that tissue inside the chest is cancerous, but because PPB is so rare, it may be difficult for the doctors to determine exactly what type of tumor it is.
+In Types II and III PPB, it can spread to the heart so doctors might also check the great vessels of the heart and the chest cavity as well.
 Often, doctors will send tissue samples to other experts for help determining the correct diagnosis.

 In addition to a physical examination, the following tests may be used to diagnose PPB: